Conflict Updates Give to JUC Current Students Consortium

 Yes.
 If JUC M.A. students take all the required in-residence courses for their program (48 credits for M.A., 24 credits for Graduate Certificate, and 12 credits for Semester Abroad) they can take as many additional JUC Online courses as they would like.
 If a student does not take more than 16 credit hours in each semester, they will not be charged extra for JUC Online courses.

-Can I start my JUC M.A. program online and transfer the online courses into the M.A. program?
+Can I start my JUC M.A. program online and apply my online course credits toward the M.A. program?

 Will JUC Online lectures be recorded?